Autism and speech devices: Helping kids advance skills as they mature

 To maximize the benefits of a speech-generating device or app, I encourage you and your entire family to get involved.
 Though training sessions with a professional therapist are important, the skills he learns need to be used throughout his day during a variety of real-world situations.

-To sum up, I encourage you to remember the following when helping your child advance his skills with his speech-generating device:
+Remember the following when helping your child advance their skills with speech-generating devices:

-1. For your child to take full advantage of a speech-generating device, he will need instruction from someone who is versed in a well-researched and effective approach such as the two I mention in above.
+- For your child to take full advantage of a speech-generating device, he will need instruction from someone who is versed in a well-researched and effective approach such as the two I mention in above.
 It’s not enough to just put a device in front of a child.
-Where to find a speech-language therapist with AAC background here.
+Find a speech-language therapist with AAC background.

 Thanks again for your question and best of luck as you embark on some fun and engaging communication activities with your child!